dergigi/dergigi.github.io/bitcoin/lessons/ch3-00-technology.md

 As we explored in [Chapter 2][chapter2], large parts of the current financial system are systematically broken.
 Like Alice, we can only hope to manage better this time.
-But, thanks to a pseudonymous inventor, we have incredibly sophisticated technology to support us in our endeavor this time around:
+But, thanks to a pseudonymous inventor, we have incredibly sophisticated technology to support us this time around: Bitcoin.
-Bitcoin.

 Solving problems in a radically decentralized and adversarial environment requires unique solutions to problems which would otherwise be trivial.
 Bitcoin